Lex-ari/Project-MoonFall-Evaluation/README.md

 ---
 **AI**

-I do not know much about AI, but I would love to learn!
+I would love to learn AI programming!